DreamOfTheRedChamber/system-design-interviews/distributedLock.md

     - How to extend the single instance algorithm to cluster
 * [A hot debate on the security perspective of RedLock algorithm](http://zhangtielei.com/posts/blog-redlock-reasoning.html).

+### Redisson
+* Relationship with Redis could be thought as similar to Curator to Zookeeper